poppadum/dynquee/README.md

 ## About dynquee

 ### What Is It?
-*dynquee* (pronounced '[dinky][dinky-definition]') is a program to run a dynamic marquee for [Recalbox] on a second display connected via HDMI, similar to the [PiMarquee2][pimarquee2] project for [Retropie][retropie].
+*dynquee* (pronounced '[dinky][dinky-definition]') is a program to run a dynamic marquee for [Recalbox].
 The name stands for **dyn**amic mar**quee**.

+It was originally intended to run on a [Raspberry Pi 4B][pi4] with two displays, Recalbox using the primary display for games and *dynquee* driving a second display for the marquee, similar to the [PiMarquee2][pimarquee2] project for [Retropie][retropie].
+But it can also run on a separate device and communicate with Recalbox via the network.

 ### Why?
 I'm building a bartop arcade machine and I want to have a dynamic marquee which can change depending on which game system is selected and which game is being played.

-I want to use [Recalbox] to run the machine and I already have a [Raspberry Pi 4][pi4] to run it on.
+I'm using [Recalbox] to run the machine on a [Raspberry Pi 4][pi4].
 As the Pi4 has dual HDMI outputs I want to drive the marquee from the second HDMI output.

-The marquee display I've had in mind is an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the ideal size for my build.
-Unfortunately it's quite expensive so I may have to settle for a [cheaper 14.9" TN panel][LTA149B780F] available from Amazon or ebay.
+The marquee display I have is an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the ideal size for my build.
+It was quite expensive and hard to obtain; another possiblity would be a [cheaper 14.9" TN panel][LTA149B780F] available from Amazon or ebay.

 For testing I used a spare 19" TV running at 720p resolution.